BoLin/2018-Projects/AI-Sales/readme.md

 This project is for an AI-application Competition.

-This folder only includes some practice tools and scripts.
+This folder only includes some unimportant practice tools and scripts.

 Project start date: 08/20/2018